Skip to main content

 • How will Europe's new Medical Device Regulations affect vigilance requirements?

-The vigilance requirements in the Medical Device Regulation (MDR) No. 2017/745 (for medical devices or active implantable medical devices) and the In Vitro Diagnostic Device Regulation (IVDR) No. 2017/746 (for IVD devices) include notification and evaluation of “Incidents” and “Field Safety Corrective Actions” (FSCAs) involving medical devices.
-However, the "when, what, and to whom" aspect of EU incident reporting often confuses regulatory professionals.
+The vigilance requirements in Medical Device Regulation (MDR) No. 2017/745 (for medical devices or active implantable medical devices (MDs)) and In Vitro Diagnostic Device Regulation (IVDR) No. 2017/746 (for in vitro diagnostic (IVD) devices) include notification and evaluation of serious incidents and field safety corrective actions (FSCAs) involving medical devices.
+However, the “when, what and to whom” aspects of EU vigilance reporting often confuse regulatory professionals.

-Companies that fail to correctly report incidents could face severe consequences.
-Ignorance is not an acceptable excuse for not reporting incidents, so RA professionals need to be proactive.
+Companies that fail to report vigilance correctly could face severe consequences.
+Ignorance is not an acceptable excuse for not reporting serious incidents and FSCAs, so Regulatory Affairs (RA ) professionals need to be proactive.

 When are EU vigilance reports required?

-If a manufacturer takes an action to reduce the risk of death or serious deterioration in health, such as a recall, a Field Safety Corrective Action (FSCA) report must be distributed to CAs in the member states where the device is being marketed as well as the CA where the manufacturer or their AR is located.
+If a manufacturer takes corrective action for technical or medical reasons to prevent or reduce the risk of a serious incident in relation to a device made available on the market, such as a recall, an FSCA report must be distributed to CAs in the member states where the device is marketed as well as the CA where the manufacturer or their AR is located.

-The MDR and IVDR further address specific timelines for FSCA reports.
+The MDR and IVDR further address specific timelines for vigilance reports.
 The reporting timelines are as follows:

-• Death or an unanticipated serious deterioration in a person’s state of health – immediately but not later than 10 days after the manufacturer becomes aware of the incident.
+• Death or an unanticipated serious deterioration in a person’s state of health – Immediately and not later than 10 days after the manufacturer becomes aware of the incident

-• Serious incident – immediately but not later than 15 days after the manufacturer becomes aware of the incident.
+• Serious incident – Immediately and not later than 15 days after the manufacturer becomes aware of the incident

-EU medical device adverse incident and FSCA reporting process
+EU medical device serious incident and FSCA reporting process

-These are the basic steps to reporting an incident in Europe:
+These are the basic steps to reporting a serious incident in Europe:

-• Reference MEDDEV 2.12/1 to determine the correct reporting timeline, which will depend on the severity of the incident.
+• Reference MDR Art.
+87 and IVDR Art.
+82 to determine the correct reporting timeline, which will depend on the severity of the incident.

-• Respond to questions from Competent Authorities regarding devices involved, time on the market and design changes.
+• Respond to questions from the CA regarding the devices involved, time on the market and design changes.

-• Add vigilance reports, along with any correspondence with Competent Authorities, to your ISO 13485 or other quality system records.
+• Add vigilance reports, along with any correspondence with CAs, to your ISO 13485 or other quality system records.

-• Inform your Notified Body of any incidents or FSCAs unless your device is Class 1 self-certified.
+• Inform your Notified Body of any incidents or FSCAs unless your device is Class 1 (MD) or Class A (IVD) self-certified.

-Why choose Emergo to assist with European vigilance and incident reporting?
+Why choose Emergo to assist with European vigilance reporting?

 Emergo represents more than 1,000 medical device and IVD companies as an official EU Authorized Representative, so our team is constantly involved in helping companies with vigilance reporting.

-• If we act as your European Authorized Representative, we can submit incident reports to CAs on your behalf.
+• If we act as your European Authorized Representative, we can submit vigilance reports to CAs on your behalf.

-• Our in-depth knowledge of the European medical device market ensures that your vigilance procedures will always be up-to-date.
+• Our in-depth knowledge of the European medical device market can help you keep your vigilance procedures up to date.

-• Our experienced consultants can help determine when incidents are reportable and ensure that final incident reports are completed on time.
+• Our experienced consultants can help determine when incidents are reportable or if a corrective action may be reportable as an FSCA.

 How can we learn more about vigilance reporting requirements in Europe?

-The European Commission's Guidance document MEDDEV 2.12/1 offers manufacturers valuable information on terminology, timelines and other vigilance reporting requirements.
-Download our complimentary white paper, "Medical Device Vigilance Reporting in Europe," for an overview of event types that must be reported.
+MDCG 2023-3 offers manufacturers valuable information on terminology, timelines and other vigilance reporting requirements.
+Download our complimentary white paper, “Medical Device Vigilance Reporting in Europe,” for an overview of event types that require reporting.

 Who should receive an FSCA report?

-The manufacturer or AR must notify the Competent Authorities (CA) of all affected countries, as well as the national CA where it is located, for any FSCA conducted in the EU.
-A recommended format is provided in Annex 4 of the MEDDEV, which is also available on the European Commission’s website.
+The manufacturer or AR must notify the CA of all affected countries — as well as the national CA where the manufacturer or their AR is located — for any FSCA conducted in the EU.
+You can find the FSCA report form on the European Commission website along with a template field safety notice (FSN).

-FSCAs must also be notified to customers via a Field Safety Notice (FSN).
-The manufacturer must allow a minimum of 48 hours for receipt of comment on the FSN from the CA unless the nature of the FSCA dictates a shorter timescale.
+Manufacturers must also notify customers about FSCAs via an FSN.
+The manufacturer must allow a minimum of 48 hours for receipt of comment on the FSN from the CA unless the nature of the FSCA dictates a shorter timescale, i.e., a serious public health threat.

 X